PacaHat/anipaca-app/website/src/changelogs/index.md

 # Changelogs

-Changelogs of all Anipaca stable releases, which are also available [on GitHub](https://github.com/Anipacaorg/Anipaca/releases).
-Preview releases can be seen [on GitHub](https://github.com/Anipacaorg/Anipaca-preview/releases).
+Changelogs of all Aniyomi stable releases, which are also available [on GitHub](https://github.com/aniyomiorg/aniyomi/releases).
+Preview releases can be seen [on GitHub](https://github.com/aniyomiorg/aniyomi-preview/releases).

 <ChangelogsList />